aseichter2007/ClipboardConqueror/readme.md

 runClipboardConqueror.bat

-If Clipboard Conqueror closes on launch, ensure you  have Node installed, if the Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clibpoard Conqueror console window to restart the applicatoin especially if any errors are displayed.
+If Clipboard Conqueror closes on launch in windows, ensure you have Node installed, if the Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clibpoard Conqueror console window to restart the application especially if any errors are displayed.

+For linux and mac, a the start parameter in package.json may need to be modified per harrro's instructions below.

-I recommend fresh clones for updates, or you might overwrite settings you changed.
+I recommend fresh clones for updates, or you might overwrite settings you liked.

-currently the entire settings for my app are in the constructor of textengine.js, uncomment or add the correct instruction format to the keys required.
+currently the entire settings for my app are in the constructor of textengine.js, uncomment or add the correct instruction format to the keys required for non ChatML model support.

 -----